abegong/did_you_miss_me/README.md

 ## Todo

 ### On deck

+* Add ability to save to a SQLlite DB
+* Add an option to include a batch_id
+* Add generate_multiple_batches_and_upload_to_sql

+### Cleanup

 * Create `DataframeMissingnessModifier.modify` and think through syntax + APIs for `DataModifier` classes.
     * api.missify_dataframe -> DataframeMissingnessModifier.modify
     * Create FatFingerDataframeModifier along the same lines.
     * Pull ColumnMissingnessParams and related code into its own file

-* Make primary keys not always start at 0
-* Make primary keys continuous across multiple batches
-* Make timestamps continuous across multiple batches

-### Cleanup
+* In TimestampMultiColumnGenerator, add the ability to override start_time and end_time in the generator method.
+* Make sure that key lengths line up with ID lengths.

 * Refactor tests to match new code organization (no more plans; generators and modifiers in their own directories)
+* Add descriptions to tests
+* Change testing to use GX (or at least regex), rather than exact fixtures
 * Figure out how to add random seeds that'll work for Faker and numpy
 * Convert the output of a MultiColumnGenerator to be a pydantic object, rather than a Dict.
-* Change testing to use GX (or at least regex), rather than exact fixtures
-* In TimestampAndIdWidget, regroup the names and columns into a more sensible and useful format.
-(Standalone primary key, Dictionary of FKs)
+* Make _convert_df_to_sql_friendly more universal.

 ### New features

-* In TimestampMultiCOlumnGenerator, add the ability to override start_time and end_time in generator.
+* Add more variety to keys (UUIDs should be generateable from .create)
 * Add strftime options for time- and date-stamp generators
 * Make it so timestamp columns sometimes come at the end of the dataframe
 * Make it so batches can have variable length